Many developers spend a fair amount of the day waiting:

 Thank you again for your text.

-John_F almost 11 years ago
+John_F over 11 years ago

 John_F